 A similar problem can affect you if you're a single guy who wants to expand his social circle.
 Even if you want to make some male or platonic female friends, once you get to an event and think, "There are cute women here, and it's easy to start conversations with them", you can get distracted and sidetracked from your original goal.

-If you get along with someone, ask for their contact info and try to hang out with them outside a meet up
+If you really click with someone, ask for their contact info and try to hang out with them outside Meetup.com

 Even if you have a pleasant conversation with someone at an event it's not a guarantee they'll want to hang out later, of course.
 They may have enjoyed talking to you briefly, but don't see you as a good match for anything more.
 They may have gotten cold feet because they were nervous about hanging out with you one-on-one outside a meet up.
 There are also people who will go to meet ups to socialize, but aren't serious about seeing anyone outside of them.
 All these situations can be disheartening, but you've still got to try.
-There's always some uncertainty and numbers game playing when making new friends.
+There's always some uncertainty and playing the numbers game when making new friends.

 Head home whenever you feel like it, but realize if you stick around sometimes a small cadre of people will go somewhere else after